 Beautiful sunny morning at Goat Lake.

 After a chilly night at Goat Lake, we ate breakfast and packed up our gear.
-Well, I packed while Bella laid in the morning sun.
+Well, I packed while Bella enjoyed the morning sun.
 And I was grateful for the late morning at the campground because we saw three mountain goats above the lake.
-It was a special sighting while eating oatmeal for breakfast.
+It was a special sighting while eating oatmeal.
+If you’re planning to hike Avion Ridge, I’d suggest one night at Goat Lake.
+Some hikers do it all in a day, but it will likely take 8 to 10 hours to complete (depending on pace).
+For most, it’ll be more enjoyable over two days.

-After leaving the campground, follow the creek upstream to connect with the trail.
+After leaving the campground, we followed the creek upstream to connect with the trail.
 There’s no signage until you reach the ridge saddle, with Newman Peak to the right and Avion Ridge to the left.
-I continued on toward Avion and the entire ridgewalk is approximately 5.7 km.
-Then you’ll begin the 3-km descent toward Snowshoe Campground where you could stay the night for more backcountry camping.
-But I just continued along Snowshoe Trail for 8.5 km until reaching Red Rock Canyon.
-I was happy to see my car! (and Bella slept like a baby in the backseat).
+Hiking poles were useful here.
+I kept going toward Avion Ridge and the entire ridgewalk is around 5.7 km.
+Then you’ll begin the 3-km descent toward Snowshoe Campground where you could also stay the night (if you want to explore more!).
+I continued along Snowshoe Trail for 8.5 km until reaching my car at Red Rock Canyon.
+After all that hiking, Bella slept like a baby in the backseat.
+All in all, the 19-km stretch from Goat Lake took us about 7 hours.

 Read more: Crypt Lake Hike in Waterton Lakes National Park